rustviz/rustviz-tutorial/src/rust-basics.md

-Note that copying occurs only for simple types like `i32` or other types that have been marked as copyable—we will discuss how more interesting data structures behave differently in later sections of the tutorial.
+Note that copying occurs only for simple types like `i32` or other types that have been marked as copyable—we will discuss how more interesting data structures that are not marked as copyable behave differently in later sections of the tutorial.

 ## Functions
 Besides `main`, we can define additional functions.
 In the following example, we